-- (1) Parents should send a note with the student stating time and purpose of dismissal if possible. - (2) Parents and guardians are encouraged to make every effort to schedule doctor's appointments after school hours. - (3) Early dismissal slips are not granted for entertainment or recreational activities. - (4) Parents must come in the office to sign their student out for an early dismissal.
+- (1) Parents/guardians should send a note with the student stating the time and purpose of dismissal if possible. - (2) Parents/guardians are encouraged to make every effort to schedule doctor's appointments after school hours. - (3) Early dismissal slips are not granted for entertainment or recreational activities. - (4) Parents/guardians must come into the office with a valid identification card to sign their student out for an early dismissal.
+Only authorized individuals listed in Infinite Campus by the parent/guardian will be able to pick up the student(s.)